SpareCore/dashboard/README.md

-# Zcaler Dashboard
+# Dashboard

 ## Overview
-The Dashboard provides a comprehensive visual interface for monitoring and managing the Zcaler distributed computing network.
+The Dashboard provides a comprehensive visual interface for monitoring and managing the distributed computing network.
 It offers real-time insights into system performance, node status, and job progress.

 ## Purpose
 - Delivers transparent visibility into the entire distributed computing system